Pour-Over Will Template, Free Download 2026

 Your estate plan includes a joint living trust and you need a companion will for each spouse to ensure that individually held property flows into the shared trust rather than being distributed separately through probate.

 You are updating your estate plan after a major life event such as a marriage, divorce, birth of a child, or significant inheritance, and you need to confirm that all future assets are directed into your existing trust structure.
+A living trust amendment template may also be needed to update the trust terms.

 Your executor needs clear legal authority to gather assets that are not already held in trust, pay outstanding debts and expenses from those assets, and then transfer the remainder into the trust for distribution according to its terms.